catalyst-cloud/catalystcloud-docs/source/getting-started/projects.rst

 What is a project?
 ##################

-Openstack provides an isolated multi-tenanted approach to creating user workspaces.
-These workspaces are typically referred to as ``projects`` but for historical reasons you may also see them referred to as ``tenants or tenancies``.
+Openstack provides an isolated and multi-tenanted approach to creating user workspaces.
+These workspaces are typically referred to as ``projects`` but for historical reasons you may also see them referred to as ``tenants`` or ``tenancies``.

 When you sign up to the Catalyst Cloud a ``project`` is created for you.
 This process creates you a workspace within the cloud that is isolated, by default, from every other project.
 It comes with